-Figure 5(a) shows that LongRun consumes a factor of three less power than FULL.
-Chameleon is able to extract an additional 10.27% energy savings when compared to LongRun, while PAST is worse than LongRun.
+Our results, depicted in Figure 5(a), show that LongRun consumes a factor of three less power than FULL.
+Chameleon are able to extract an additional 10.27% energy savings when compared to LongRun, while PAST is worse than LongRun.
 We also note that the average power consumption under Chameleon is only 0.03W and 0.06W higher than the power consumption at the slowest CPU speed (300MHz) for the browser and the word processor, respectively.
 Further, most events finish in Chameleon without any performance degradation.
 The percentage of late events is only 0.24% and 0.22% in the word processor and the browser, respectively, and is comparable to other approaches.
-Finally, the increase in processing times of late events is no more than 20ms (obtained by substituting the chosen timer values and CPU speeds in Equation 3).
+Finally, the increase in processing times of late events is no more than 20ms (obtained by substituting the chosen timer values and CPU speeds in Equation 2).